openedx/open-edx-proposals/oeps/oep-0010-proc-openedx-releases.rst

 - Feature: large applications have major features which are configurable, and should be called out explicitly if their support status is different than the application they are a part of.

+- Library: code that is named as a dependency of another application, service, or library.

 Levels of support